Manaslu Circuit Trek in Monsoon: Complete Guide for Rainy Season Trekking

 The dramatic Himalayan scenery becomes visible mainly after you climb above the cloud line, something to keep in mind when managing your expectations.

-Myths about Manaslu Circuit Trek
+Myths about Manaslu Circuit Trek in Monsoon

 Manaslu is a remote trek where you will find very difficult steps to move forward.

-But to be honest ,myths of “extreme danger” are overstated.
+But to be honest, myths of "extreme danger" are overstated.

 If you have the mandatory licensed guide and restricted-area permit system, you can manage the risks that come your way.